Outrageous! Yet Another Popular Osteoporosis Drug STOPS New Bone Formation

 Thankfully, the Save Our Bones community is way ahead of the times.
 Its mentality is entirely opposite from that of Mainstream Medicine.
-Because this is the basic approach of the Save Our Bones Program: osteoporosis is not a disease, and drugs are not necessary to treat it.
+Because this is the basic approach of the Osteoporosis Reversal Program: osteoporosis is not a disease, and drugs are not necessary to treat it.
 Instead, osteoporosis is the body’s response to an unbalanced environment in the body, which is easily corrected with the right diet, exercises, and lifestyle changes.

 When you nurture a healthy, balanced body environment, your bones respond positively, just as they responded negatively to the unbalanced environment by developing osteoporosis.